Summary: in this tutorial, you will learn how to use the Oracle FETCH

 The OFFSET

-clause specifies the number of rows to skip before the row limiting starts.
+clause specifies the number of rows to skip before fetching rows.
 The OFFSET

 clause is optional.
-If you skip it, then the offset is 0, and row limiting starts with the first row.
+If you skip it, then the offset is 0, and FETCH

-The offset must be a number or an expression that evaluates to a number.
-The offset is subjected to the following rules:
+must be a number or an expression that evaluates to a number.
+It follows these rules:

-- If the offset is NULL or greater than the number of rows returned by the query, then no row is returned.
+or greater than the number of rows returned by the query, then the statement returns no rows. - If the

 The FETCH